Emergency room (ER) in Manchester, New Hampshire

 - Verified as a Level III Trauma Center by the American College of Surgeons (ACS)

-- Designated as a Level III Adult Trauma Center by the State of New Hampshire.
+- Designated as a Level III Adult Trauma Center by the State of New Hampshire

-- Designated as a Level IV Pediatric Trauma Center by the State of New Hampshire.
+- Designated as a Level IV Pediatric Trauma Center by the State of New Hampshire

 Our facilities

-Our ER includes:
+Our emergency room includes:

 - 30 treatment rooms with bedside monitoring capabilities